 Need some quick and easy project ideas to take with you on your trip?
 Check out these free one skein patterns: Once in a Blue Moon Triangle Scarf, The Ava Cowl, Arctic Gem Beanie, Into the Fade Beanie, Spring Breeze Shawlette.

 Take an Empty Bag

-Thanks for reading and safe travels!
+Thanks for reading and happy travels!
 Don’t forget to take your crochet hook on an airplane with you the next time you travel!
 What have your experiences been like travelling with your crochet stuff on an airplane?
 Got any tips?
-Share them below!
+Share them below and help our community!

 Join The Loopy Lamb Crochet Community on Facebook to connect with other crocheters and share your fabulous projects made with my free crochet patterns!
 Don’t forget to follow me on social media: Facebook, Instagram, TikTok and Pinterest so you don’t miss a thing.